Tag Archives: ultralight backpacking

 Here are my five most important rules for accomplishing just that.
 Continue reading →

-On the hike out from Mount Sopris, near our Aspen, Colorado, home, my husband commented that it feels like time to invest in lighter-weight backpacking gear to ease up the wear and tear on our bodies.
-Our kids are ages nine and 11, and backpacking as a family is an important part of our lives.
-Recently, we upgraded our mountain bikes (cushy suspension, etc.) so that we could still happily bike with our kids; it seems like we need to do the same with our backpacking equipment.
+My husband and I have decided it’s time to invest in lighter backpacking gear to ease the impact on our bodies.
+Our kids are nine and 11, and backpacking as a family is an important part of our lives.
+Recently, we upgraded our mountain bikes so that we could still happily bike with our kids; it seems like we need to do the same with our backpacking equipment.
 Knowing that you are in touch with the latest gear compared to our old stuff, what would you recommend as the most important things to upgrade, with weight in mind?
-Continue reading →